keithbuhler/keithbuhler.github.io/heraclitus.md

 to men it is hurtful and unfit to drink.
 Hogs wash themselves in mud and doves in dust.

 Asses would choose stubble rather than gold.
 The straight and crooked way of the woolcarders is one and the same.
-*Fools revel in their ignorance*
+*Most people revel in their ignorance*
-And pigs revel in dirt.
+*Just as* and pigs revel in dirt.

 If you do not hope, you will not win that which is not hoped for,
 since it is unattainable and inaccessible.
 Greater fates gain greater rewards.
 Gods and men honor those slain in war.